 - a.)
 Applications for the rehabilitation of existing multifamily residential rental housing which is defined as being at least 50% or more occupied at the time of application. - b.)
-Applications that contain financing through HUD's HOPE VI, Choice Neighborhood, Replacement Housing Factor funds, Capital Fund Program funds, and Promise Neighborhood. - c.)
-Applications for the rehabilitation of an existing building(s) that are listed on the National Register of Historical Places. - d.)
-Applications which are located in Jefferson and Tuscaloosa Counties.
+Applications that contain financing through HUD's HOPE VI, Choice Neighborhood, Replacement Housing Factor funds, Capital Fund Program funds and Promise Neighborhood. - c.)
+Applications for the rehabilitation of an existing building(s) that is (are) listed on the National Register of Historical Places.